-The student must have at least a 3.0 on a scale of 4.0 and must submit a request to the associate dean of graduate programs or the director's office at the Northeast campus.
+The student must have at least a 3.0 on a scale of 4.0 and must submit a request to the associate dean of graduate programs.
 The request must include a recommendation by the department chairman and the professor who will direct the research together with a course syllabus.
 Requests for directed studies must be approved by the associate dean of graduate programs or, if the request does not meet catalog policy, the graduate programs committee.
 Directed Study Request forms are available from the registrar's office.